PART-TIME | FULL-TIME | STEM

 This course introduces participants to the most recent data-mining techniques, with an emphasis on: (1) getting a general understanding of how the method works, (2) understanding how to perform the analysis using suitable available software, (3) understanding how to interpret the results in a business research context, and (4) developing the capacity to critically read published research articles which make use of the technique.
 Contents may vary according to the interest of participants.
 Topics will include decision trees, an introduction to neural nets and to self-organizing (Kohonen) maps, multiple adaptive regression splines (MARS), genetic algorithms, association (also known as market basket) analysis, web mining and text mining, and social networks.

-Provides students with an in depth coverage of simple and multiple linear regression methods and, as time permits, an introduction to the analysis of time series data.
-Simple and multiple linear regression techniques are covered including the use of transformations such as squares and logarithms, the modeling of interactions, and how to handle problems resulting from heteroscedasticy and multicollinearity .
+This course provides students with an in-depth coverage of simple and multiple linear regression methods and, as time permits, an introduction to the analysis of time series data.
+Simple and multiple linear regression techniques are covered, including the use of transformations such as squares and logarithms, the modeling of interactions, and how to handle problems resulting from heteroscedasticy and multicollinearity.
 Issues surrounding outlying and influential observations are also covered.
 The art and science of model building are demonstrated with the help of cases.
 Autocorrelation is then considered, and an introduction to the ARIMA modeling of times series is provided.
-Makes use of statistical packages such as SAS, JMP, R or SPSS.
+This course makes use of statistical packages such as SAS, JMP, R or SPSS.